awsdocs/amazon-appstream2-developer-guide/doc_source/what-is-appstream.md

 To get the most out of AppStream 2\.0, be familiar with the following concepts:

 **image builder**
 An *image builder* is a virtual machine that you use to create an image\.
-You can launch and connect to an image builder by using the AWS Management Console\.
-After you are connected to an image builder, you can install, add, and test your apps, and then use the image builder to publish an image\.
+You can launch and connect to an image builder by using the AppStream 2\.0 console\.
+After you connect to an image builder, you can install, add, and test your applications, and then use the image builder to create an image\.
+You can launch new image builders by using private images that you own\.

 **image**
-An *image* contains applications that are streamed to users\.
+An *image* contains applications that you can stream to your users, and default Windows and application settings to enable your users to get started with their applications quickly\.
 AWS provides base images that you can use to create images that include your own applications\.
+AWS provides base images that you can use to create images that include your own applications\.
+After you create an image, you can't change it\.
+To add other applications, update existing applications, or change image settings, you must create a new image\.
+You can copy your images to other AWS Regions or share them with other AWS accounts in the same Region\.

 **fleet**
 A *fleet* consists of streaming instances that run the image that you specify\.
 You can set the desired number of streaming instances for your fleet and configure policies to scale your fleet automatically based on demand\.
 Note that one user requires one instance\.